A PRACTICAL GUIDE TO NONPROFIT STRATEGIC PLANNING

 What is a strategic plan?

-A strategic plan is a flexible guide that links your organization’s mission and values with its actions and lays out a set of measurable goals, objectives and tactics to help your nonprofit achieve its long-range vision.
+A strategic plan is a flexible guide linking your nonprofit’s mission and values with its actions and lays out a set of measurable goals, objectives and tactics to help you achieve its long-range vision.

 But unlike your long-range vision, which is your organization’s aspiration for the future, a strategic plan provides structure and helps you put your priorities front and center.
 It also helps you determine which tactical and actionable items to include in your annual operating plans.
 A well-written and properly executed strategic plan is a strong and ever-present bridge between what your organization is doing today and where you want to be in one, two and three years.